Google launches leaked-password checker, will bake it into Chrome in December

 If Mozilla stays with its plan, Firefox will have a hacked-password alert system of its own before that.

-Firefox 70, scheduled to release Oct.
-22, will integrate two formerly separate functions - Firefox Monitor, a password alert service, and the Lockwise password manager - that will complete a swath of tasks, including identifying victimized accounts and guiding users through changes to leaked passwords.
+Firefox 70, scheduled to release October 22, will integrate two formerly separate functions - Firefox Monitor, a password alert service, and the Lockwise password manager - that will complete a swath of tasks, including identifying victimised accounts and guiding users through changes to leaked passwords.

 Firefox Monitor, which Mozilla introduced in November 2018, relies on a partnership with the Have I Been Pwned? site and service.

 The source of Google's leak information is unclear, but it would be less likely than, say, Mozilla, to rely on outside help.
 Not surprisingly given Google's emphasis on enterprise management of late, a group policy - PasswordLeakDetectionEnabled will be available at launch for IT administrators.
 Details of the policy's settings can be found here.